wieslawsoltes/Dock/docs/dock-settings-controls.md

 ## Marking drag and drop areas

-`DockProperties` exposes attached properties to opt‑in to docking features:
+-`DockProperties` exposes attached properties to opt‑in to docking features:

-- `IsDockTarget` designates the surface that accepts docked items.
+- `IsDockTarget` designates the surface that accepts docked items and shows a `DockTargetBase` adorner.
 - `IsDragArea` marks a region where the user can start dragging.
 - `IsDropArea` marks a region that can receive drops.
 - `IsDragEnabled` and `IsDropEnabled` allow you to enable or disable interactions globally for any subtree.